GIScience/measures-rest/README.md

 The default value is `ADAPTIVE_1_PERCENT`.
 For further information refer to [**geogrid**](https://github.com/mocnik-science/geogrid).

-## Accessing a Measure by the REST Interface
+## Accessing a Measure Via the REST Interface

-When having started the server, the registered measures can be accessed by the REST interface, which runs on `http://localhost:8080` by default.
+When having started the server, the registered measures can be accessed via the REST interface, which runs on `http://localhost:8080` by default.
 A measure named `measure-example` can accordingly be evaluated by referring to `http://localhost:8080/api/measure-example`.
 As parameters, the resolution of the grid and the bounding box need to be provided.
 The complete URL is, for example, as follows:

 [`http://localhost:8080/api/measure-example/grid?resolution=14&bbox=7.86,48.16,9.53,50.63`](http://localhost:8080/api/measure-example/grid?resolution=14&bbox=7.86,48.16,9.53,50.63)